 2. Taj Mahal

 The Taj Mahal in India is said to be the most beautiful tomb ever created in human history.
-Built in the 1600s by Emperor Shah Jahan for his deceased wife Mumtaz Mahal, the structure is considered the architectural epitome of love.
+Built in the 1600s by Emperor Shah Jahan for his deceased wife Mumtaz Mahal, this manmade structure is considered the architectural epitome of love.
 The tomb took almost 20 years to complete and was built using white marble that reflects the sun’s changing colors.
 As such, the best time to visit the structure is at sunset.